LauraSanders/Getting-and-Cleaning-Data/README.md

 Of course the Activity_Name and subject_ID are also put in the tidy dataset.
 This tidy data set is extracted and placed in a new text file in your working directory.

 If you open the tidy data file submitted for the course please open it using ultraedit or in Rstudio.
 This to be able to see that every row is on 1 line.
+Another option is to open it in R(studio).